PELVIC FLOOR

 My Treatment Approach For Pelvic Floor Concerns- Do I NEED to do internal?

-• I always start pelvic floor treatment plans externally (meaning, assessing your core engagement, squat, hip mobility and strength, and breath) and use the internal exam as a secondary option down the road if I feel it’s indicated if for example, you’re not progressing as expected.
-You always have the option to decline an internal exam.
+I always start pelvic floor physical therapy evaluations externally (meaning, assessing your core engagement, squat, hip mobility and strength, and breath) and use the internal exam as the next step throughout the treatment plan if indicated.
+You always have the option to decline an internal exam and there is still SO much we can do (without doing internal) to help you get amazing results.

 Working with me for your pelvic floor dysfunction will absolutely include: